What iTunes 7 is Missing From CoverFlow

 CoverFlow Icon

-As you may know iTunes 7 introduced the so-called Cover Flow view which lets you flip through your album covers as you would do with your CD collection.
+As you may know introduced the so-called Cover Flow view which lets you flip through your album covers as you would do with your CD collection.
 If you find this familiar you are right: Apple bought the rights from the Author of CoverFlow (notice the missing blank in the name).

 So what’s wrong with iTunes’ implementation?